kevinph4n/Personal-Engineering-OS/resources/blogs-collection/s-LeThiHoaiAn-Optimization-AI.md

 - Generative Optimization **(The Feedback Loop)**: Generate -> Optimize -> Evaluate -> Select -> Learn -> Repeat -> Generate better candidates -> Optimization improves the solutions.

 ### AI -> Optimization?
 - Reinforcement learning is just not it.
-The core of optimization is that: It doesnt depend on data to optimize the algorithms.
+The core of optimization is that: It depends-ish on data to optimize the algorithms.
 So we gotta optimize it eventually anyw.
 ### Optimization -> AI?
 - Find the best solution for the AI model